 As a portable version, BMERS implements its own LAN (wired and wireless) around the radio station and, via a Wi-Fi bridge, can extend the LAN access to the system to users located up to a mile away.
 This portable version can use a variety of power sources and antenna systems, and operate on HF and VHF amateur and MARS frequency bands.

 BMERS can also be connected to a pre-existing LAN, which makes this service available to users through that local network.
-The following diagram illustrates the main components of our "Base Station" implementation successfully tested in the NIH Bethesda campus:
+The following diagram illustrates the main components of our "Base Station" implementation in the NIH Bethesda campus:

 BMERS Highlights

-- A single radio station with one trained operator can serve many end-users simultaneously over a potentially large local area.
+A single radio station with one trained operator can serve many end-users simultaneously over a potentially large local area.

-- End users do not require an FCC radio amateur license or any radio operating experience.
+End users do not require an FCC radio amateur license or any radio operating experience.

-- BMERS users can use any available computer (or tablet or smartphone) with a standard web browser to access the email service.
+BMERS users can use any available computer (or tablet or smartphone) with a standard web browser to access the email service.
 No special software is required on users' computers, just a web browser and Wi-Fi.

-- BMERS implements a number of features aimed to manage the use of the radio link's limited bandwidth (see "Bandwidth Control" below).
+BMERS implements a number of features aimed to manage the use of the radio link's limited bandwidth (see "Bandwidth Control" below).

 Bandwidth Control

-- Emails include instructions for replying, which include a request to keep replies small.
+Emails include instructions for replying, which include a request to keep replies small.

-- The body of the message is stripped of unnecessary characters before sending.
+The body of the message is stripped of unnecessary characters before sending.

-- Headers and other control information is kept to a minimum.
+Headers and other control information is kept to a minimum.

-- Regular emails cannot include attachments.
+Regular emails cannot include attachments.

 When necessary, the operator has the power to enable specific accounts to send emails without size or attachment restrictions.